 Barnabe showed patience with his inexperienced team, which finished fifth in the six-team league with a 58-71 record, but sometimes was forced to call on the team's best player -- himself -- when the Barons needed a lift.
 After standing in at first base for a few games, the 38-year-old took the mound for one final go-round in mid-July, pitching a complete game against Lubbock in the second game of a doubleheader at Big Spring.
 It was his 175th win as a professional.
 After nearly 2,500 career innings in the minor leagues -- plus a .279 average in 1,800 at-bats -- Charlie hung 'em up when the season ended.
 Big Spring lasted four more seasons in the WTNM league, which folded in the wake of World War II, in 1943.

 Barnabe returned to Waco for good, continued to manage a local semipro team in the summers, and took up bowling while working in construction, as a blaster and powderman.
 He was also an avid golfer and hunter.
 In October 1942, he enlisted as a private in the Army Air Corps, but did not see combat.
 After the war, Barnabe opened a successful bowling alley at James Connally Air Force Base, northeast of Waco, which he ran for two decades until he semi-retired in his mid-60s.
 Even then, he was still a top bowler, qualifying for the state men's tournament in 1963 with an average higher than 200.

 In July 1976, his wife, Helen, passed away at age 69.
-Early in the morning on August 16, 1977 -- just over a year later -- Charlie died at a local hospital.
+Early in the morning on August 16, 1977 -- just over a year later -- Charlie died at age 77 at a local hospital.
 He was buried at Rosemound Cemetery in Waco.

 McNeil, William F. The California Winter League, McFarland, 2002.